 The fact that the new model fits the results so well is very encouraging, and indicates that the assumptions made by the model are reasonable.
-The model does not fit as well for the pure target-following task, however the visual perception of the target is one of the main areas where the pilot and driver models differ, so the accuracy of this part of the model is less important for validating the driver steering control model.
+The model does not fit as well for the pure target-following task, however the visual perception of the target is one of the main areas where the pilot and driver models differ, so this part of the model is not as important.
 The experimental results are matched almost as well using a single set of parameter values fixed across the trials as with different parameter values for each trial, indicating that the new model is able to predict pilot tracking behaviour under various conditions.
 The model seems to be a reasonable description of pilot tracking behaviour, however further work is necessary to validate the model for driver steering behaviour.
 The results of this investigation can be used to guide the design of new experiments using drivers to provide data which can be used to identify parameter values for the driver steering control model.